Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

 History Of Brownian Motion

-Not to mention, he gave the astonishing description of dust particles in his poem.
-In fact, the description of dust particles in his poem was later used as proof for the existence of atoms.
+Not to mention, he gave an astonishing description of dust particles in his poem.
+In fact, the description of dust particles in his poem was later used as proof of the existence of atoms.

 In the modern era, the satisfactory theory of Brownian motion was given by Scottish botanist Robert Brown.
 That’s why the Brownian motion is named after Robert Brown.